RoadieHQ/marketing-site/content/docs/details/techdocs/troubleshooting.md

 ## Visual differences in rendered output
-Backstage is using [MkDocs](https://www.mkdocs.org/user-guide/) and [python-markdown](https://python-markdown.github.io/) to render the markdown files for tech docs.
+Backstage is using [MkDocs](https://www.mkdocs.org/user-guide/) and [python-markdown](https://python-markdown.github.io/) to render the markdown files for TechDocs.

-Each markdown implementation renders HTML differently. e.g. markdown files as displayed in GitHub can often look different within Backstage Tech Docs.
+Each markdown implementation renders HTML differently. e.g. markdown files as displayed in GitHub can often look different within Backstage TechDocs.

 Backstage uses an opinionated theme based on [material-mkdocs](https://github.com/backstage/mkdocs-techdocs-core#theme).